 The day is getting long as we ride back to Haarlem past more tulip fields and this quiet canal.
 The sun stays up until late in the evening in May.
 Holland is one beautiful country.

-Keukenhof Web site.
+Keukenhof Official Web Site.

 Queen's Day Amsterdam.

 There is a crazy side to The Netherlands, also.
 It has been called Queen's Day for many years.
 Starting in 2014 it will be King's Day.
 It is celebrated throughout the country but the real action is in Amsterdam, as if that great city has any need for further excitement.
 You've probably never seen anything like this party.
 This link takes you to my Photolog of one of my visits to this annual springtime event.

 B+B Paula, Haarlem, Holland.

 Probably the best sleeping quarters you can find in Haarlem or Amsterdam, B+B Paula is ideally located on the west side of Haarlem.
 The Bed and Breakfast includes two rooms, a fully equipped kitchen, a shower room, separate commode, hair blower, free WiFi, free street parking, bicycles, plus made-to-order breakfast delivered to your room.
 It's like an apartment with room service.
 And you'll never find a more pleasant area in which to ride a bike, known as a fiets in Holland.

 This is copyrighted material.
 Do not reproduce, copy, plagiarize, store, modify, extract,

 transmit, or purloin any part of this publication in any nation in any form or by any means

 or for any purpose whatsoever without permission in writing.